Brain May Control Type 2 Diabetes

 Altering Single Gene in the Brain of Mice Cures Abnormal Sugar Metabolism Seen in Type 2 Diabetes

-results, it could open a whole new approach to treating type 2 diabetes.
+Researchers say that it's the first study to show that glucose control may be regulated by the brain.
+If further research confirms these results, it could open a whole new approach to treating type 2 diabetes.

-obesity and type 2 diabetes may both be caused by the same genetic defect in
+Researchers say that obesity is thought to lead to decreased insulin sensitivity and then to type 2 diabetes.
+But this study suggests that obesity and type 2 diabetes may both be caused by the same genetic defect in the brain.

 Brain Gene Provides Glucose Control